I didn't know anything about Alzheimer's before my mother and

 Researchers still need to do more study.
 But there appears to be a consistent link between brain training and a decreased risk of mental decline.

 The study involved 2,802 adults aged 65 and older.
-Participants attended up to 10 brain-training sessions over a five- to six-week period.
+Participants attended up to 10 brain-training sessions over a 5- to 6-week period.
 The sessions included training in strategies for:

 But what about prevention of Alzheimer's and other dementias?
 Does brain training help?
 A study published in 2010 looked at this very question.